 You can see it when you drive around Richmond.

-While Mayor Stoney brags about filing tens of thousands of potholes, the truth is that he has created tens of thousands of speedbumps.
+While Mayor Stoney brags about filling tens of thousands of potholes, the truth is that he has created tens of thousands of speedbumps.
 Every day on my drive to work I dodge a giant one the city created.

 The mayor’s job is to set a standard for city services and then oversee the operations to hold everyone accountable.

-If I am elected a new standard will be set where we actually follow best practices in the city of Richmond.
+If I am elected, a new standard will be set where we actually follow best practices in the City of Richmond.